Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Smuggler's Cove is the perfect place for those who prefer serene and uncrowded beaches.
 Travellers can access the remote spot via a rutted dirt road, and enjoy the Caribbean beach's classic beauty at the end of it.
 Pristine white sand, turquoise water and towering coconut palms are all in the frame.
 Visitors will be hard pressed to find a better location for swimming, sunbathing and snorkelling.
 The cool ocean temperature can be refreshing, and the area's currents make snorkelling exciting.

 The Callwood Distillery is a must-see attraction.
 Located in Cane Garden Bay, it manufactures delicious rum the old-fashioned way.
-The Callwood family have owned the distillery since the mid-1800s and it doesn't appear to have changed much since then.
+The Callwood family has owned the distillery since the mid-1800s and it doesn't appear to have changed much since then.
 Indeed, the facility still uses traditional methods and antique equipment.
 Guests will encounter a delightfully laid-back, dilapidated space, and the rum produced there seems all the better for it.
-Current owner Michael Callwood is always proud to inform visitors that Arundel Cane Rum (the distillery's brand) is made from pure sugar cane juice, with no preservatives added.
-He calls this a 'pre-emptive strike against hangovers', and guests can actually view the ancient oak barrels in which the rum is aged.
 One part distillery tour, one part history tour, the Callwood Distillery is among the British Virgin Isles' most celebrated tourist attractions.

-Virgin Gorda's coastline is a magical world of caves, pools and coves.
-Its secluded beaches and safe anchorages make it popular among sun chasers and yachtsmen.
-The island's idyllic beaches are perfect for lounging and water sports.
-Handsome Bay, Big Trunk Bay and Savannah Bay are all widely loved spots.
-Devil's Bay National Park also has its own secluded beach.
+Virgin Gorda's coastline is a magical world of caves, pools and coves, where secluded beaches and safe anchorages await sun chasers and yachtsmen.
+Handsome Bay, Big Trunk Bay and Savannah Bay are all widely loved spots, and Devil's Bay National Park also has its own secluded beach.
 The Baths are Virgin Gorda's star attraction, though.
 Located on the island's southern shore, the jumble of half-submerged granite stones form a playground of pools, arches, grottoes and tunnels.
-Spanish Town is the destination's main centre, where visitors can shop for charming souvenirs, eat delicious local cuisine, or simply unwind in the town's laid-back atmosphere.
+Spanish Town is the destination's main centre, and visitors can shop for charming souvenirs, eat delicious local cuisine, or simply unwind in the town's laid-back atmosphere.

 The British Virgin Islands have a sub-tropical climate with high humidity, although temperatures are moderated by trade winds.
 Temperatures vary little all year but there is a slight difference in average temperatures between the seasons.
 Summer temperatures average from 79°F to 88°F (26°C to 31°C), while winter temperatures average between 72°F and 82°F (22°C to 28°C).
 Rainfall is variable but there is a 'dry' season between January and July (the cooler, winter months) and a wet season between August and November.